jackgoffinet/pose-splatter/README.md

 </div>

-Code for "Pose Splatter: A 3D Gaussian Splatting Model for Quantifying Animal Pose and Appearance" (Goffinet, Min, Tomasi, & Carlson 2025). [arXiv](https://arxiv.org/abs/2505.18342)
+Code for "Pose Splatter: A 3D Gaussian Splatting Model for Quantifying Animal Pose and Appearance."

 ### Usage Steps